asd-xiv/m/README.md

   )(filePath)

 //
-// When using the pipeline operator, things are even more expressive
+// When using the new pipeline operator, things are even more expressive
 //
 const renameFile = newName => filePath =>
   filePath |> split(sep) |> dropLast |> push(newName) |> join(sep)